ltrgoddard/thesis/temp.markdown

 expected defence: ‘We quite agree’ (II.2).[^349] He goes on to clarify his position:

-> 3. Luxury, sport, the famous English ‘Humour,’ the thrilling
+> \singlespacing 3.
+Luxury, sport, the famous English ‘Humour,’ the
->     ascendancy and idée fixe of Class, producing the most intense
+> thrilling ascendancy and idée fixe of Class, producing the most
->     snobbery in the World; heavy stagnant pools of Saxon blood,
+> intense snobbery in the World; heavy stagnant pools of Saxon blood,
->     incapable of anything but the song of a frog, in
+> incapable of anything but the song of a frog, in home-counties:—these
->     home-counties:—these phenomena give England a peculiar distinction
->     in the wrong sense, among the nations.
+> phenomena give England a peculiar distinction in the wrong sense,
-> 4. This is why England produces such good artists from time to time.
+> among the nations.
+4. This is why England produces such good artists
-> 5. This is also the reason why a movement towards art and imagination
+> from time to time.
+5. This is also the reason why a movement towards
->     could burst up here, from this lump of compressed life, with more
+> art and imagination could burst up here, from this lump of compressed
->     force than anywhere else.
+> life, with more force than anywhere else.

 \noindent Eager to prove that ‘there is nothing Chauvinistic or picturesquely patriotic about our contentions’ (III.1)—despite